hpssjellis/personal-virus-estimator/README.md

 https://hpssjellis.github.io/personal-virus-estimator/

 This is an estimator not a predictor.
-Untilscience has better information this is nothing better than a game.
+Until science has better information this is nothing better than a game.